ctb/titus-blog/src/research-software-reuse.rst

 you a virtual machine", you are essentially punting on the idea that anyone will ever combine your software with anyone else's.

+If you provide no documentation anywhere, and no README, then I am pretty sure you're not serious about anyone ever using it.
+(How hard is this, really?)

 If you rely on other packages but never specify a version number or test for "correct" output of packages you depend on, the odds are that your software will bitrot to unusability quite quickly.
 Please don't